baltpeter/thesis-mobile-consent-dialogs/thesis/200_legal-background.md

     * Not just personal data but TODO
     * For a long time, Germany didn't properly implement the ePD, TODO, Planet49
     * In Dec 2021: TTDSG. § 25 TTDSG now implements Art.
 5(3) ePD.
+    * ePD and TTDSG don't know legitimate interest or contractual necessity => even stricter conditions for not needing consent

 ## Transferring Personal Data to Third Countries